FaithlessTheory/truenas-install/README.md

 5. Click Save and wait for the App Catalog to update.
 This can take a minute to several minutes.

-I have guides to the following applications i use here:
+## Guides for installing Applications

+List of applications and guides i keep here.

 - [Nextcloud](ruecharts.org/charts/stable/nextcloud/](https://truecharts.org/charts/stable/nextcloud/)https://truecharts.org/charts/stable/nextcloud/).